752 0-6-0 built Beyer Peacock 1881, rebuilt as tank by L&YR 1896

 In 1947 becoming the property of the National Coal Board (NCB), 752 continued in service at Chisnall Hall (as seen here) and Standish collieries in the Wigan area until taken into the NCB’s Kirklees works at Wigan.
 By April 1960 752 was back at work at Parsonage Colliery near Leigh where, apart from a brief spell at Bickershaw Colliery, 752 stayed until falling out of use by 1966 and acquisition from the NCB in 1968.

 The L&Y Saddletanks Fund (predecessors of the Trust) negotiated with the NCB for over two years before taking over 752 as a donation from them.
-One interesting facet of the negotiations was that the NCB had serious concerns that the new owners would fail to restore 752 and profit from its scrap value, thereby depriving the NCB of legitimate income, 752 being scheduled for scrapping at the time as seen here at Parsonage in 1966.
+One interesting facet of the negotiations was that the NCB had serious concerns that the new owners would fail to restore 752 and profit from its scrap value, thereby depriving the NCB of legitimate income, 752 being scheduled for scrapping at the time as seen here at Parsonage in 1966 in this photo from Robin Lush.

 At the time that 752 came into the Fund’s ownership, it was still possible to have a steam locomotive transported by rail, and arrangements were made for delivery via a very circuitous route from Parsonage through Lancashire to the premises of Yates Duxbury in Heap Bridge near Heywood, where restoration started.
 For the last stage of the journey the train locomotive was the preserved 8F 48773, when it was still in normal service.